 In the second installment of our #SafetyPartners blog series, Officer Tracie Miller opens a window onto the experience of policing a neighborhood with a history of mistrust of law enforcement, and what it takes to build a community's trust.

 LISC works to reduce crime in low-income places by helping forge partnerships between police, community developers and researchers.
 When these entities, in collaboration with residents, pool their information, strategy and talent, neighborhoods begin to experience real drops in crime.
-Over the coming weeks, we will feature blogs from a community developer, a police officer and a researcher, each part of comprehensive safety efforts in the Olneyville neighborhood of Providence, supported by the DOJ’s Byrne Criminal Justice Innovation Program.
+Over the coming weeks, we will feature blogs from a community developer, a police officer and a researcher, each part of comprehensive safety efforts in the Olneyville neighborhood of Providence.
 What follows are their reflections on the challenges they face, and the solutions they see making a difference in their community.

 I recently learned from a veteran police chief that there are two things common to all police departments, no matter where they are.
 The first is that we are all tasked with the challenge of policing communities made up of different people with diverse problems and interests—that’s the “what” of policing.
 The second is the “why.”
 We do it because we want to help the communities we serve and make them safer and better places for the people who live there.